MukulRay1603/RoboticParry-PPO/README.md

 Samurai-Reflex-RL is a robotics project exploring **defensive reflex learning** using reinforcement learning (PPO) inside a custom PyBullet simulation.

-A 7-DOF robotic arm learns to **detect, react and parry** incoming sword attacks from an opponent robot using continuous control.
+A 7-DOF robotic arm learns to **react and parry** incoming sword attacks from an opponent robot using continuous control.

 This repository contains the full environment, training code, evaluation pipeline and reproducible setup scripts.